ssangervasi/sunrise-ruby/access_modifiers/part_1-private_section.md

 ## Pros

 * Easy to find public methods
-* Less "noise" because `private` only appears once
+* Less "noisy" because `private` only appears once
-* Easy to elevate a method to the public section with a single copy/paste

 ## Cons

+* Elevating a method to the public section requires copy/paste -> big git diff
 * Creates distance between public interface and implementation (e.g. `#build_racing_profile`)
 * For long classes it's possible to lose track of which section a method is in.
 * Raises debates over whether there should be additional indentation.